Approximate optimality and the risk/reward tradeoff in a class of bandit problems: The Model

-Parts (i) and (ii) describe conditions under which it is asymptotically optimal to \emph{specialize }in one arm, that is, to choose that arm always (at every stage and history).
+Parts (i) and (ii) of the next theorem describe conditions under which it is asymptotically optimal to \emph{specialize }in one arm, that is, to choose that arm always (at every stage and history).
 The remaining parts give conditions under which specializing in one arm is not asymptotically optimal (that is, not even approximately optimal for large horizons).
 Some results are limited to utility specifications in the Example.

 \begin{theorem} Adopt the assumptions in Theorem \ref{thm-bandits} and consider the 2-arm case above.
 Then, for each of the following specifications of $u$, the indicated strategy is asymptotically optimal and $ V$ denotes the corresponding limiting value defined in (\ref{V}). \end{theorem}